Steve Watkins: Committee assignments

-Allegations of voter fraud
+Voter fraud case

 In December 2019, Watkins was accused of voter fraud and election perjury after the Topeka address he listed as his place of residency on his voter registration turned out to be a UPS Store.
 Shawnee County District Attorney Mike Kagay and county sheriff Brian Hill investigated whether Watkins had broken state law.
 According to State Rep. Blake Carpenter (R-Derby), "Unless I'm mistaken, no one can live at a UPS store.
 It cannot be a place of residence.
 This person undoubtedly voted in an election in November for candidates that he had no constitutional right to vote for.
 This is wrong and illegal.
 No one should be above the law."

 Watkins' chief of staff denied criticism by stating that the issue as an overreaction to a simple mistake: "He just filed it incorrectly.
 I think that’s a little ludicrous," while Watkins said they were "very suspicious" and said he looked forward to clearing his name; he added, "This is clearly hyper-political.
 It comes out moments before our first debate and three weeks before the election.
 I haven't done anything wrong."
 Days later, Watkins stepped down from his assigned congressional committees.

 On July 14, 2020 moments before the only televised debate, Kagay charged Watkins with "interference with law enforcement, providing false information; voting without being qualified; unlawful advance voting; and failing to notify the DMV of change of address".
 Three of the alleged offenses were felonies, while the other was a misdemeanor.
 Watkins is alleged to have voted unlawfully in a November 2019 Topeka City Council race and to have attempted to mislead a sheriff's detective.